syndesisio/syndesis.io/content/faq.md

 Save to config and deploy again the `syndesis-ui` to have the Data Virtualizations enabled.

+## Where can I find the server public API documentation?
+You can find `openapi` spec by accessing to `/api/v1/openapi.json` from your base host, ie (`https://syndesis.192.168.42.139.nip.io/api/v1/openapi.json`).
+You can choose to view either in `json` or `yaml` format.
+Older versions of Syndesis use `swagger` format.
+In such case you can access to `/api/v1/swagger.json` instead.

 ## Is `oscerd` a bot ?
 This is asked very often.
 No, he's human.
 His mom got him tested.